jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 console.log(byAge);
 ```

 Run **webpack** from the root of the project and load the page in a browser.
 You should see the list of users sorted by age in the console.
 Very cool.
-Integrating 3rd party npm packages in your client-side application code with one line.
+Integrating 3rd party npm packages in your client-side JavaScript modules with a simple "require".

 This can be taken a step further by only requiring the **sortBy** function.
-This is possible because the lodash npm package breaks each function into it's own module that can be required individually.
+The lodash npm package breaks each function into it's own module that can be required individually.

 **src/index.js**